slowernews/notebook/on-architecture-real-estate.md

-# Notes on architecture and real estate
+# Bookmarks on architecture and real estate

 ## Architecture & design